About Rabbi Dr. Owen Gottlieb

 Rabbi Gottlieb received his Ph.D. from NYU in Education and Jewish Studies specializing in Digital Medial and Games for Learning.
 He was a Jim Joseph Fellow at NYU and is a HASTAC Scholar.
 His dissertation research is in GPS mobile gaming for cultural transmission, civic and democratic education, and subject matter interest (specifically, in modern Jewish history).
 Gottlieb received the NRJE emerging scholar award in 2013.

-The latest game for Gottlieb’s team is Lost & Found, a table-top to mobile strategy card game which teaches medieval religious legal systems.
-The digital prototype is being funded by the National Endowment for the Humanities and the prototype will be featured at the 50th Anniversary celebration of the NEH in late 2016.
-The game is set in North Africa in the 12th century and players take the role of villagers who must balance the needs of their family with the needs of the community, all while navigating the law.
-The game highlights the pro-social aspects of religion – collaboration and cooperation, even when resources are scarce.
-The initial module of the game teaches Maimonides’ Mishneh Torah.
-A later planned module brings Muslim law into focus, as Maimonides and the Muslim scholars learned from one another.
+Gottlieb’s teams’ award-winning game series, Lost & Found, a table-top to mobile strategy card game teaches medieval religious legal systems.
+The digital prototype was funded by the National Endowment for the Humanities and the prototype was featured at the 50th Anniversary celebration of the NEH in late 2016.
+The first and third games in the series are set in North Africa in the 12th century and players take the role of villagers who must balance the needs of their family with the needs of the community, all while navigating the law.
+The game series highlights the pro-social aspects of religion – collaboration and cooperation, even when resources are scarce.
+The second game, with the same setting, is a storytelling party game designed to teach legal reasoning.
+The first two games in the series teach Maimonides’ Mishneh Torah , and the third game in the series introduces Islamic jurisprudence, as Maimonides was learning from and influencing great Islamic jurists.

-Gottlieb has presented at conferences and seminars including Games + Learning +Society, The American Academy of Religion, Religion in the Digital Age, Challenge the Past/Diversify the Future (Gothenburg, Sweden), NYU’s Center for Religion and Media, the Network for Research in Jewish Education, American Educational Research Association, Judaism 2030, and Rabbis Without Borders.
-He has taught workshops and classes in game design for Jewish learning at venues including Hebrew Union College (NY, LA, and online), URJ Kutz Camp, and the Jewish Education Center of Cleveland, East End Temple, and Temple Israel of the City of New York.
+Gottlieb has taught workshops and classes in game design for Jewish learning at venues including Hebrew Union College (NY, LA, and online), URJ Kutz Camp, and the Jewish Education Center of Cleveland, East End Temple, and Temple Israel of the City of New York.

 Rabbi Owen Gottlieb is a visionary Jewish educator, bringing cutting edge